What to wear with a blazer (female)

 When you think of a blazer, the first thing that comes to mind is likely some type of professional setting.
 You might even think of menswear.
-Blazers definitely did start out as clothing pieces that were only appropriate for men to wear to the office, a business meeting, or other professional event.
+Blazers definitely did start out as clothing pieces that were only appropriate for men to wear to the office, a business meeting, or other professional events.
 Sometime during the twentieth century, blazers became fair game for women’s wear, too.
 However, it was not until the twenty-first century that women began to branch out with their blazers and pair them with non-work-related attire as a fashion statement.

 Today, women’s blazers remain appropriate attire for a day at the office but can also be worn for many other occasions as well.
 Blazers are actually very versatile pieces that can dress up your outfit or transform it into a modern and trendy look.
 If you’ve never considered wearing a blazer outside of your 9-5, now is the time to step out of the box of blazer fashion.

 Go ahead and wear a blazer to your next business meeting if you want, but it’s okay to throw professionalism out the window if you want to wear your blazer as a trendy fashion statement instead.
 In fact, if you want to wear a blazer outside of a professional setting, it’s important to dress it down a bit to add to its versatility.